Rodney Hicks: Career

 In 2011, Hicks played the role of Curly in the first all African-American cast of Oklahoma! at Portland Center Stage in Portland, Oregon.
 The production was directed by Chris Coleman, whom Hicks would later marry.

 In 2014, Hicks took part in a lab production of Come from Away, which would later open on Broadway on March 12, 2017.
 Rodney departed from the cast of Come from Away on June 14, 2017, after being diagnosed with spasmodic dysphonia, a neurological condition that causes a person's voice to spasm.
 Hicks was subsequently unable to appear in the live stage recording of the musical, released in 2021 on Apple TV+.
 After treatment, Hicks regained his ability to speak and sing clearly.
 He has appeared in regional theatres across the country varying in plays from King Lear, Lobby Hero through to Ain't Misbehavin' and Two Gentlemen of Verona.
 In 2023, he played Walter in Chess at The Muny.

 Hicks is currently working on a writing project called, '1 9 6 8'.
 Hicks's published work as a playwright includes Ms. Pearl's Cabaret (2019 Eugene O'Neill Playwriting Conference Semi-Finalist), FLAME BROILED. or the ugly play (Premiered at Local Theatre Company, Boulder CO, Fall 2019), and Just Press Save (2018 Eugene O'Neill Playwriting Conference Semi-Finalist), the last of which was featured at the 2020 Pride Plays Festival.
 The virtual reading and workshop was directed by Michael Greif, who previously directed Hicks in Rent.

-Off-stage, Hicks has appeared on several television shows, such as portraying Delray Williams in NYPD Blue, the guest lead Jerome Davis in an episode of Law & Order: Criminal Intent playing opposite Faith Ford and Johnny Galecki, and as Perry on the last season of ABC's Hope and Faith.
+Off-stage, Hicks has appeared on several television shows, such as portraying Delray Williams in NYPD Blue, the guest lead Jerome Davis in an episode of Law & Order: Criminal Intent and as Perry on the last season of ABC's Hope and Faith playing opposite Faith Ford and Johnny Galecki.
 While living in the Pacific Northwest Hicks guest-starred on NBC's Grimm and TNT's Leverage.